-The State of Wisconsin's "home rule" provisions mean that zoning ordinances are left to the judgment of local governments.
+The State of Wisconsin's "home rule" pro-visions mean that zoning ordinances are left to the judgment of local governments.
 Sometimes local governments, in an attempt to cover the broad-based costs of public facilities improvements or to slow down a boom in new housing starts, will choose to impose impact fees, increasing lot sizes and setbacks, or establishing minimum square foot requirements for new residences.
 State statutes do allow local governments to waive impact fees for affordable housing developments, but it is not known how often these fees are actually waived.
 The net effect of these local actions may make housing more expensive than it would be without the new fees and regulations, which may represent a barrier to affordable housing for people in lower income brackets.

-The Division of Housing respects this constitutional policy of local control, and therefore cannot directly intervene to remove barriers to affordable housing that results from a local ordinance's imposition of regulations or fees.
-The Division of Housing and other state agencies do work to ameliorate barriers to affordable housing in several ways, including:
+The Division of Energy, Housing and Community Resources respects this constitutional policy of local control, and therefore cannot directly intervene to remove barriers to affordable housing that results from a local ordinance's imposition of regulations or fees.
+The Division of Energy, Housing and Community Resources and other state agencies do work to ameliorate barriers to affordable housing in several ways, including:

-- Support for the WIHousingSearch.org website.
-This free online resource provides Wisconsin individuals and families a searchable database of statewide affordable rental housing. - The Division of Housing works to improve the stock of affordable housing in non-entitlement jurisdictions through its state- and federally-funded housing programs. - The Wisconsin Housing and Economic Development Authority's (WHEDA) Low-Income Housing Tax Credit (LIHTC) program offers a reduction in tax liability to property owners and private investors to encourage the development of affordable rental housing.
+- -Support for the WIHousingSearch.org website.
+This free online resource provides Wisconsin individuals and families a searchable database of statewide affordable rental housing. - -The Division of Energy, Housing and Community Resources works to improve the stock of affordable housing in non-entitlement jurisdictions through its state- and federally-funded housing programs. - -The Wisconsin Housing and Economic Development Authority's (WHEDA) Low-Income Housing Tax Credit (LIHTC) program offers a reduction in tax liability to property owners and private investors to encourage the development of affordable rental housing.
+In addition, WHEDA administers the federal Housing Trust Fund which provides funding to construct housing for Extremely Low-income renters.

-SP-60 HOMELESSNESS STRATEGY - 91.315(D)
+SP-60 Homelessness Strategy - 91.315(d)